 Thus, the Scythians did not come from the east, as is commonly believed, but from the west.
 Archaeology and linguistics confirm this idea.

-Most of the Scythian names, which have remained in historical sources (and there are about 200), can be well deciphered by means of the Chuvash language, but among them there are several such names, which doesn't have Chuvash matches.
+Most of the Scythian names, which have remained in historical sources (and there are about 200), can be well deciphered by means of the Chuvash language, but among them, there are several such names, which doesn't have Chuvash matches.
 They can be decrypted by means of the Kurdish language.
 Germanic tribes migrated from their ancestral homeland mainly west- and northward, but the ancient Anglo-Saxons remained in Ukraine for a long time, and their tracks were also kept in numerous place names (about 170 items).
-Thus, during the time of Herodotus, the Anglo-Saxons were among peoples of Scythia (see the map below)
+Thus, during the time of Herodotus, the Anglo-Saxons were among the peoples of Scythia (see the map below)

 Finno-Ugric tribes remained outside of the ways of great migrations, but gradually moved northward in the order, which was determined by the location of their habitats in the ancestral home.
-For example, the Sami (Lapps), who held the extreme northern area of total Finno-Ugric territory, were the first in the movement to the north and are now the most northern Finno-Ugric ethnic group.
+For example, the Sami (Lapps), who held the extreme northern area of total Finno-Ugric territory, was the first in the movement to the north and are now the most northern Finno-Ugric ethnic group.
 As the ancestors of the Mansi had their ancestral home in the far north-east and now the Mansi occupy the same position in the whole modern-day Finno-Ugric space.

 And finally, the Slavs.
 The Slavs, who for a long time dwelled in a fairly compact area, also a long time kept the unity of their language.
-And even after the differentiation the Slavic languages are more similar to each other than, say, Germanic, which differentiated much earlier.
+And even after the differentiation, the Slavic languages are more similar to each other than, say, Germanic, which differentiated much earlier.

-Bodr – the Bodriches, Bulg – the ancestors of modern-day Bulgars, Br – the ancestors of Belorussians, Cz – the ancestors Czeches, Lus – the ancestors of the Lusatian Slavs, Lut – the Lutiches, NR – the ancestors of speakers of the northern Russian dialect, P – the ancestors of Poles, Pom – the Pomorian Slavs, SR – the ancestors of speakers of the southern Russian dialect, Slv – the ancestors of Slovenes, Slvk – the ancestors of Slovaks, S/H – the ancestors of the Serbs and Horvats, U/Ò – the ancestors of the Uliches and Tivers (?), Ukr – the ancestors of Ukrainians.
+Bodr – the Bodriches, Bulg – the ancestors of modern-day Bulgars, Br – the ancestors of Belorussians, Cz – the ancestors Czeches, Lus – the ancestors of the Lusatian Slavs, Lut – the Lutiches, NR – the ancestors of speakers of the northern Russian dialect, P – the ancestors of Poles, Pom – the Pomorian Slavs, SR – the ancestors of speakers of the southern Russian dialect, Slv – the ancestors of Slovenes, Slvk – the ancestors of Slovaks, S/H – the ancestors of the Serbs and Horvats, U/Т – the ancestors of the Uliches and Tivers (?), Ukr – the ancestors of Ukrainians.